 RETA’s mission is to ensure that whenever new high voltage transmission lines are built near schools, homes, daycare centres, hospitals and environmentally sensitive areas, they must be buried.

-In the event a decision is made to build new transmission lines above ground near homes and businesses, homeowners and landowners must have the option to sell their property to the utility company or government at a price equivalent to replacement value.
+In the event a decision is made to build new transmission lines above ground near homes and businesses, homeowners and landowners must have the option to sell their property to the transmission company or government at a price equivalent to replacement value.
 In other words, the homeowner or landowner must be compensated such that they could rebuild a substantially equivalent home or business (new-build cost) in a substantially equivalent location (acceptable to the homeowner / landowner) with similar aesthetics, appeal, amenities and facilities.

 RETA also questions the need for specific proposed high voltage power lines, or the size of some of the proposed overbuilds, in light of recently changed economic realities.
 Although we do not oppose the export of electricity to the United States, per se, we do not support Alberta electricity consumers paying for the infrastructure that would transmit electricity south of our border.